realmagicgreen/magicgreen11ty/src/articles/2018-09-15-bali-solar-energy.md

 ---
 title: Bali Solar Energy
-subtitle: PLN, Indonesia electricity company, plans to generate 50 MW of renewable electricity in 2021 from two solar powered plants in Bali.
+subtitle: "PLN, Indonesia electricity company, plans to generate 50 MW of renewable electricity in 2021 from two solar powered plants in Bali."
-category: solutions
 description: "Two privately built solar power plants in Bali are expected to beginning working in 2021.
 The plain is to reach 100 megawatts in 2023."
+category: solutions
 date: 2018-09-15
 published: true
 tags: